This page gives details on how to install the license system on medium to large networks for Chaos Group products.

 Installing too many instances of the License Server is unnecessary, even though it will not cause any actual network or licensing issues.
 Having too many instances of the License Server most often happens when users install the License Server component along with a Chaos Group product on many or all workstations, even though the License Server is already installed elsewhere on the internal network.
 In this case, when the License Server is already installed on a network, users should simply disable the License Server installation option in the product installer when installing or upgrading products on a workstation.
 This prevents multiple unnecessary License Server instances, as well as any confusion that may arise about the licensing scheme in that environment.

 Of course, when initially installing a product on a machine that will run the License Server and distribute licenses to other machines within the same network, users will want to enable the License Server install option in the product installer.
 In the case of upgrading a product on a machine that already acts as a license server, users can simply install the License Server over the existing License Server instance.

 Always re-installing the License Server on license server machines is not necessary, unless the License Server component has been updated along with the updated software.
 For example; if a user is running V-Ray for SketchUp 3.40, they should already have installed the License Server version that came with that installer.
 If the user upgrades to 3.40.02, which was released not long after 3.40, they can skip the License Server part of the update V-Ray for SketchUp installation, since there was no update to the License Server in that short time period.
-The License Server will notify users that an update is available when they log into the License Server web interface: localhost:30304, as shown below.

 An exception to skipping the License Server installation is when migrating to a much newer version of the software, where the License Server shipped with the installer has been updated as well.